 The current non-strategic nuclear force consists exclusively of a relatively small number of B61 gravity bombs carried by F-15E and allied dual capable aircraft.
 These bombs provide a fallback option against extremely powerful conventional aggression and to deter enemy use of nuclear weapons in a previously conventional war.
 The United States is incorporating nuclear capability on the F-35 advance jet fighter as a replacement for the aging F-15E aircraft.
 In conjunction with the ongoing life extension program for the B61 bomb, the F-35 will be a key contributor to nuclear deterrence.
-However, the General Accountability Office has identified risks to the B61 life extension program and the F-35.
+However. the General Accountability Office has identified risks to the B61 life extension program and the F-35.58 a counterfeit or sabotaged component could cause a nuclear weapon to malfunction.
+Moreover, some reports have suggested that as components of nuclear weapons or delivery systems are being assembled, an adversary could introduce into the components malicious code or malware that could be activated at any time, thereby undermining confidence in the nuclear weapons systems and their operational effectiveness.59

 Moreover, modernization and replacement of nuclear weapons and delivery systems has the inherent risk of the supply chain being compromised by malicious code or malware.
-For example, an August 2019 G AO report stated that according to Department of Energy and National Nuclear Security Administration documents:
+For example, an August 2019 GAO report stated that according to Department of Energy and National Nuclear Security Administration documents: